andrew/ultimate-awesome/README.md

 - [beamtoolbox](https://github.com/szTheory/beamtoolbox) - Curated BEAM language libraries by category.
 - [awesome-web3](https://github.com/thomasboni/awesome-web3) - A curated list of awesome Web3 documentation, podcast, libraries, guides, blogs, and other resources.
 Join the revolution 🌊.
 - [awesome_chatgpt_ch](https://github.com/u2takey/awesome_chatgpt_ch) - Chatgpt 项目、中文站点、资源收集.
-- [awesome-web](https://github.com/vietdien2005/awesome-web) - A curated list of awesome resources for web developers.
 - [awesome-co-saliency-detection](https://github.com/visionxiang/awesome-co-saliency-detection) - A curated collection of co-saliency detection, including co-salient object detection, which will be kept updated.
 - [awesome-remote-research](https://github.com/whitingx/awesome-remote-research) - A collection of all things Remote Research.
 Inspired by 'awesome-*' repos.
 PRs welcome.
+- [awesome](https://github.com/xfbs/awesome) - My personal collection of awesome projects, links, books.
 - [awesome-hokchew](https://github.com/ztl8702/awesome-hokchew) - A curated list of resources about the Hokchew / Foochow language. 閩東語福州話的資源整合列表。.
+- [awesome-makecode](https://github.com/adafruit/awesome-makecode) - A curated list of resources for Microsoft MakeCode.
 - [awesome-sysadmin-tools](https://github.com/apermuy/awesome-sysadmin-tools) - Collection of links and resources for sysadmins and Drupal lovers.
 - [awesome-hackbright](https://github.com/atrnh/awesome-hackbright) - 👩🏼‍💻 A list of libraries, resources, tools, and more, curated by Hackbright Academy engineers.
 - [awesome-user-testing](https://github.com/augbog/awesome-user-testing) - A curated list of useful links and packages that help with user testing or AB testing in different environments.